ReinTPT/networksummary/index.md

 **dig** *hostname* - command to get info from a DNS server that is more technical than the **host** command.

 **tcpdump** - Tcpdump is a command line utility that allows you to capture and analyze network traffic going through your system.
 It is often used to help troubleshoot network issues, as well as a security tool. example command: sudo tcpdump -n port 80

+**traceroute** *hostname* - used to see identify the route a package takes connecting to a server/host.